 TRIMETHYLGLYCINE OR TMG

-by Lawrence Wilson, MD
+by Dr. Lawrence Wilson

 TMG is also called betaine because it was first isolated from sugar beets.
 It is not the same as betaine hydrochloride, however.

 SOURCES OF TMG

-Not enough made by the body.
+4. Not enough is made by the body.
 Many people do not make enough TMG today.
-The reason appears to be the presence of certain toxic metals.
-In addition, stress, infections, inflammation and other disease conditions may use up what the body makes, so more is needed.
+The reason appears to be the presence of certain toxic metals, as explained below.

 Everyone is mercury toxic today because mercury is so widely distributed in the environment.
-Some are more toxic than others with mercury, but we are all subject to it.
+Some people are more toxic than others with mercury, but we are all subject to it.
 If you eat any fish or seafood, toxicity will be much worse.

-In fact, these tests are very unreliable to assess the copper balance, and most people’s bodies contain some toxic forms of copper such as amigo copper.
+In fact, these tests are unreliable to assess the copper balance, and most people’s bodies contain some toxic forms of copper such as amigo copper.

 One cause of the copper toxicity is widespread zinc deficiencies in the soil and in our food.
 This tends to cause more accumulation of copper in the body.
 Women tend to be more copper toxic than men, although it affects both men and women.